-- 1. The Information Services Department is responsible for the development of the City of Hudson's social media strategy and oversight of the policies and procedures pertaining to the social media outlets used by the City. - The City Manager has assigned the Communications Specialist the responsibility for posting content to Hudson social media sites.
+- 1. The Information Services Communications Department is responsible for the development of the City of Hudson's social media strategy and oversight of the policies and procedures pertaining to the social media outlets used by the City. - 2.
+The City Manager has assigned the Communications Specialist Department Team the responsibility for posting content to Hudson social media sites.
 Only the City Manager, Communications Manager, Communications Specialist, or their designee are permitted to add content, post messages, or communicate with citizens through these sites. - 3.
-Any City representative utilizing the City's social media should use their best professional judgement and should be mindful of how their words and actions reflect on the City of Hudson. - 4.
+Any City representative utilizing the City's social media should use their best professional judgement and should be mindful of how their words and actions reflect on the City of Hudson.
+Violations of the City's policy and procedures may result in discipline. - 4.
 No department may create a new social media outlet without first consulting the City Manager.
-If approved by the City Manager, the Communications Specialist will serve as administrator on the newly authorized social media page. - 5.
-Posts by the public on the City's social media pages are monitored by the Communications Specialist, and any posts that violate the External Social Media Policy may be deleted.
+If approved by the City Manager, the Communications Specialist Department will serve as administrator on the newly authorized social media page.

+5. Posts by the public on the City's social media pages are monitored by the Communications Specialist Department, and any posts that violate the External Social Media Policy may be deleted.
 Prior to deletion, the content will be screen-captured and documented for public record.